chappy84/grumpy-phpunit/testing-db.markdown

 If you want to use a database in your tests, I recommend the use of [DBUnit](https://github.com/sebastianbergmann/dbunit).

 Check the web site for installation details.
-At the time of writing the recommended method was via PEAR.
+As of this writing it can be installed via PEAR or Composer.

 There are times when you do need to talk to a database as part of a test, usually to verify that if you are saving some information to the database that it is still there.
 Let's look at a way we can create a test that